Tracer

 "Well, I still don't think —"

 A scanner reading cut him short.
-The concentration of life energy at a particular point had just tripled; energy-armor was in use near the planet's surface.
+The concentration of life energy at a particular point had just tripled; energy-armor was in use near the large rocky planet's surface.
 Two of his arms momentarily forgot to be tense, and flopped down by his sides; but he spurted back into action and engaged the pinpointing equipment.

-"Then we've found him.
-But why didn't he leave, since he knew this would be the first place we'd look?"
+"Then we've found him."
+The High Mandarin made a gripping gesture with the tentacle-fingers of his upper-left hand.
+"But why didn't he leave, since he knew this would be the first place we'd look?"

 "There is highly evolved intelligent life down there.
 They even appear to have an electric-level technology."